hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 * [Controller Nodes](/helion/openstack/services/troubleshooting/controller/)

 If you need further assistance, contact [HP Customer Support](http://www.hpcloud.com/about/contact).
+It will be helpful if you run the `run-sosreport` command on the affected nodes before contacting HP Customer Support.
+The `run-sosreport` command will gather specific reports that will help diagnose your issue.

 For troubleshooting tips for the HP Helion OpenStack update process, see [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/).